 Initially the car accident claims process can seem daunting.
-However, we have vast experience in this area of personal injury claims and can walk you through the initial stages.
+However, we have vast experience in this area of road traffic accident claims and can walk you through the initial stages.
 This is something we have carried out many times before, almost daily in fact, and our solicitors understanding of the legal system will ensure your case is handled in a professional manner.
 If we conclude after discussing your car accident injury that you do have a good claim for car accident compensation and we take your claim on by way of a No Win No Fe agreement there are a number of actions which need to be taken to proceed.

 Firstly, we will arrange a free medical examination in your local area to assess the severity of your injuries and estimated recovery time.
 In many cases we are able to obtain early partial compensation payments to cover immediate costs such as physiotherapy if required – which can also be arranged at facilities in your area.
 The evidence gathering process will involve a full account of the car accident, when it happened, where it happened and why it happened.
 We will also assist you in gathering photographs and witness statements where applicable which, together with your medical records, will form the core backbone of evidence as we seek to prove negligence.

 The vast majority of car accident injury claims will be settled out of court where there is strong evidence proving negligence and liability.
 If the defendant seeks an out of court settlement we will discuss with their representatives an appropriate compensation settlement.
 Where negligence is disputed, or perhaps there is shared negligence with other parties, your case will go before the courts.
 We have vast experience in court cases, where you may be called to give evidence, and rest assured we will be there to support you every step of the way.